Aviation - London (Bar)

 Has cultivated a great reputation in the aviation market through his involvement in a variety of complex regulatory and commercial disputes.
 He takes a pragmatic approach to his cases and is a commercially minded advocate.

-Expertise: "He is punchy in court and always thoroughly prepared."
+Strengths: "He is punchy in court and always thoroughly prepared."
 "He is a team player, and considering he's a fairly senior silk, he has an enthusiasm and eagerness to get stuck in that is quite refreshing.
 He puts a lot of effort into helping us out in some urgent situations."

 Recent work: Assisted the National Police Air Service in obtaining necessary approvals from the Civil Aviation Authority (CAA) enabling it to operate its nationwide Helicopter Emergency Medical Service.